spoon-l4d2/Nextmod/README.md

 **Health Bonus System**
 The new health bonus system was added due to the amount of complaints I've heard about damage bonus.
 Bonus will now be determined by Perma-Health, Temp-Health, Pills, and whether or not Tank/Witch have been killed.
 For further detail, please read [here](https://github.com/LuckyServ/sourcemod-plugins/blob/master/source/l4d2_health_temp_bonus.sp)

+**Fixed Spawn Rotations**
+Spawn rotations are now handled by a plugin rather than the bestest engine ever.
+This means that infected spawn rotations will be more consistent, predictable and reliable, benefiting both teams!

 ---
-## Version 0.1.1 Changes
+## Version 1.0.2 Changes
 > Release Version Wowee!
 Changes are compared to ZoneMod 1.9.3
 #### Infected
 * Spit Damage set to **3 per tick**.
 * Spit god-frames set to **6**.
-* Smoker choke dmage interval changed from **2** to **1.8**
 * Added Tank jump-rocks.
 * Added the Witch.
-* Added the ability for Jockeys to be skeeted.
 #### Weapons
 * Silenced Uzi reload speed changed from **1.85** to **1.9**.
 * Unsilenced Uzi damage changed from **22** to **19**.
 * Unsilenced Uzi spread per-shot changed from **0.26** to **0.28**.
 * Unsilenced Uzi max move-spread from **1.85** to **1.95**.
 * Removed all Mini-guns/Turrets.
+* Limited Melee's to **3**
+* Only blunt melees will spawn outside saferoom.
+    * Baseball Bats, Cricket Bats, Guitars, and Frying Pans.
+* One Fireaxe will spawn in saferoom.
 #### General/Gameplay
+* Fixed SI Spawn Rotations.
+(Created by: [Sir](https://github.com/SirPlease/))
 * Added option to enable/diable the Witch via voting.
-* Removed outside of saferoom melee spawns.
-* Added Saferoom Melee Weapon Spawning.
-    * One Frying Pan, and one Fire Axe.
 * New Bonus System.
 (Created by: [LuckyLock](https://github.com/LuckyServ))
 * Tank Rocks are now lag-compensated.
 (Created by: [LuckyLock](https://github.com/LuckyServ))
 * Removed Alarm Sounds.